Quick Verdict

 Lip balm is one of those categories where the cheap options often outperform the fancy ones -- but only if you know what to look for.
 The lip care market is full of minty, flavored balms that feel amazing in the moment and quietly make your lips drier over time.
 The good news is that once you understand the ingredient science, finding a genuinely effective formula is straightforward.

-The best lip balms work through a combination of occlusives (ingredients like petrolatum and beeswax that create a protective seal) and humectants (like hyaluronic acid and glycerin that draw moisture into the skin).
-Aquaphor is considered the benchmark because its petrolatum-based formula is one of the most effective occlusives available.
-Everything else on this list earns its place by doing something specific -- a minty-free natural option, an overnight treatment, an anti-aging serum, or a budget classic with SPF.
+The best lip balms work through a combination of occlusives (ingredients like petrolatum and beeswax that create a protective seal) and humectants (like hyaluronic acid and glycerin that draw moisture to the surface).
+Aquaphor is considered a benchmark because its petrolatum-based formula is a strong occlusive option.
+Everything else on this list earns its place by doing something specific -- a minty-free natural option, an overnight mask, a polished treatment balm, or a budget classic with SPF.

-Here's what I evaluated: ingredient quality and safety, healing efficacy for chapped or cracked lips, staying power, texture and ease of use, and where each product sits in a complete lip care routine.
+Here's what I evaluated: ingredient profile, irritation risk, comfort on dry-feeling lips, staying power, texture, ease of use, and where each product sits in a complete lip care routine.

 Quick Comparison